-In Azure AD DS, the forest only contains one domain.
+In Domain Services, the forest only contains one domain.
 On-premises AD DS forests often contain many domains.
 In large organizations, especially after mergers and acquisitions, you may end up with multiple on-premises forests that each then contain multiple domains.

-By default, a managed domain is created as a user forest.
-This type of forest synchronizes all objects from Azure AD, including any user accounts created in an on-premises AD DS environment.
+By default, a managed domain synchronizes all objects from Microsoft Entra ID, including any user accounts created in an on-premises AD DS environment.
 User accounts can directly authenticate against the managed domain, such as to sign in to a domain-joined VM.
-A user forest works when the password hashes can be synchronized and users aren't using exclusive sign-in methods like smart card authentication.
+This approach works when the password hashes can be synchronized and users aren't using exclusive sign-in methods like smart card authentication.

-In an Azure AD DS resource forest, users authenticate over a one-way forest trust from their on-premises AD DS.
-With this approach, the user objects and password hashes aren't synchronized to Azure AD DS.
+In a Domain Services, you can also create a one-way forest trust to let users sign in from their on-premises AD DS.
+With this approach, the user objects and password hashes aren't synchronized to Domain Services.
 The user objects and credentials only exist in the on-premises AD DS.
 This approach lets enterprises host resources and application platforms in Azure that depend on classic authentication such LDAPS, Kerberos, or NTLM, but any authentication issues or concerns are removed.

-In Azure AD DS, the available performance and features are based on the SKU.
+In Domain Services, the available performance and features are based on the SKU.
 You select a SKU when you create the managed domain, and you can switch SKUs as your business requirements change after the managed domain has been deployed.
 The following table outlines the available SKUs and the differences between them:

 |SKU name||Maximum object count||Backup frequency|